Pedro Gold Dredge

 The 3-cubic-foot dredge (measurement of the bucket capacity), the smallest in

-present location at the Chicken Gold Camp & Outpost.
-The dredge was opened to the public in
+to it's present location.
+The dredge was listed as a National Historic Site and opened to the public in

-The Grand Opening of Pedro Dredge was held in 2006; tours are now offered daily
+tours are now offered daily

 For much more information on our dredge, see Mike's article at